Croatia during World War I: Outbreak of War

 Inter-ethnic tensions in Croatia increased following the assassination of Archduke Franz Ferdinand in Sarajevo on 28 June.
 The evening of the assassination, Croats held commemorative parades and gatherings, carrying pictures of the fallen heir to the throne and Croatian flags adorned with black flora.
-Members of the Party of Rights were angered by his assassination as Franz Ferdinand had expressed sympathy for Croatian interests in the past.
-Members of the Party of Rights used some minor provocation and the atmosphere of bitterness to orchestrate anti-Serb demonstrations.
+The Frankists were angered by his assassination as Franz Ferdinand had expressed sympathy for Croatian interests in the past.
+The Frankists used some minor provocation and the atmosphere of bitterness to orchestrate anti-Serb demonstrations.
 After someone threw stones at the commemorative parade, the party's followers demolished Serb-owned stores and cafés, as well as the gathering places of pro-Yugoslav politicians.
 MPs of the ruling Croatian-Serbian Coalition were physically attacked.
 Members of the Social Democratic Party of Croatia and Slavonia held a protest against this violence.
 At the same time with large anti-Serbian riots in Vienna, Budapest and serious incidents in Condominium of Bosnia and Herzegovina, where many were wounded and murdered, conflict with the Yugoslav oriented citizens and associations, and Serbian associations and clubs, occurred in many Croatia towns.
 It was then when the building of the Serbian society Dušan silni in Dubrovnik was destroyed.
 This was all triggered by the fact that Franz Ferdinand's assassin, Gavrilo Princip, was an ethnic Serb.
 Riots were reported in Zadar, Metković, Bjelovar, Virovitica and Konavle, where protesters burned the Serbian flag.
 In Đakovo and Slavonski Brod, riots become so violent that the Austro-Hungarian Army was asked to intervene.
 In addition, a curfew was imposed Petrinja.
 In Vukovar and Zemun, the police managed to prevent more clashes.
 Most Serbs in Croatia approved the assassination.
 Cases of provocation, such as showing images of King Peter, joy, insults and celebrations, were reported.
 Fourteen Serbs were arrested in Zadar for celebrating the assassination.
 Some pro-Yugoslav politicians, such as Ante Trumbić and Frano Supilo, decided to emigrate to avoid prosecution.
 The Croatian sculptor and architect Ivan Meštrović emigrated to the United States.

 Caricature published on the occasion of introducing Aprovizacija, a states activity determining the minimum amount of food per capita; Text: 1kg, 75dkg per week; Oh, Great God, please make this enough for a whole week.